TNolan01/player_track/README.md

 # An Seo
 ​
 <span style="font-weight:bold; font-size:16px">
-[An Seo](https://an-seo.herokuapp.com/) is a web based application which allows managers and coaches of to track the attendance of their players at training and for matches.
+[An Seo](https://an-seo.herokuapp.com/) is a web-based application which allows managers and coaches to track the attendance of their players at training and for matches.
 The application is primarily designed for underage and amateur sports.</span>
 <br>
 [This is an external link to An Seo](https://an-seo.herokuapp.com/)

 <span style="color:#56a832; font-weight:bold; font-size:16px">Origins of the application.</span>
-<p> The initial inspiration for the application was formed while I was assisting with coaching of my daughters Camogie team.
+<p> The initial inspiration for the application was formed while I was assisting with the coaching of my daughters Camogie team.
 I became aware that the manager was using a hand written list to record player attendance.</p>
 <p>I initially assumed that this list was acting as some form of track and trace to comply with Covid regulations.
-When I asked the manager about the purpose of the list he told me he was recording player attendance at every training session in order to help him fairly pick his teams.
-The information would also serve as record which could easily settle any little disputes that parents may have about their childs game time.</p>
+When I asked the manager about the purpose of the list, he told me he was recording player attendance at every training session in to help him fairly pick his teams.
+The information would also serve as record which could easily settle any little disputes that parents or guardians may have about their child's game time.</p>
 <p>The manager then shared a link to a Google Drive containing Google Sheets where he was recording the attendance.
-He would bring home the paper list and manually update the sheet.</p>
+He would bring home the paper list and manually update the Google Sheets.</p>

 <span style="color:#ebd80c; font-weight:bold; font-size:16px">A proposed solution.</span>
-<p>Having looked at the Google Sheets it appeared to me that a data would better stored in a database and so was very suitable for use in a Django driven project.</p>
+<p>Having looked at the Google Sheets it appeared to me that the data recorded would be better stored in a database and so was very suitable for use in a Django driven project.</p>
 <p>At its basis, the problem could be easily addressed with a cloud based application
 </p>
 <ul>
-<li>Data located in the cloud which would be eaily updateable through a mobile device.</li>
+<li>Data located in the cloud which would be easily updateable through a mobile device.</li>
-<li>Data would be collected and the database would be updated in the same process.</li>
+<li>Data would be collected, and the database would be updated in the same process.</li>
 <li>Any query or queries called from the data would be updated with the fresh data.</li>
 </ul>
 <p>It also seemed clear that once the manager/site owner was recording this data then it could be used for further purpose and features to enhance the use and function of the application.</p>